 Leasing expenses.
 Our leasing expenses increased by \$380.8 million, or 269%, to \$522.4 million during the year ended December 31, 2015 from \$141.6 million during the year ended December 31, 2014.
-The increase is primarily due to \$293.9 million higher maintenance rights expense recognized during the year ended December 31, 2015 and \$53.2 million higher regular aircraft transition costs, lessor maintenance contributions and other leasing expenses recognized during the year ended December 31, 2015 compared to the year ended December 31, 2014.
-These increases were primarily related to the ILFC Transaction.
-In addition, we recognized expenses of \$47.5 million relating to airline defaults and restructurings during the year ended December 31, 2015 as compared to \$13.8 million during the year ended December 31, 2014.
+The increase was primarily due to \$293.9 million higher maintenance rights expense, \$53.2 million higher regular aircraft transition costs, lessor maintenance contributions and other leasing expenses, and \$33.7 million higher expenses relating to airline defaults and restructurings recognized during the year ended December 31, 2015 as compared to the year ended December 31, 2014.

 Transaction, integration and restructuring related expenses.
-Our transaction, integration and restructuring related expenses decreased by \$89.9 million, or 60%, to \$58.9 million during the year ended December 31, 2015 from \$148.8 million during the year ended December 31, 2015, our transaction, integration and restructuring related expenses consisted of \$9.6 million of severance and other compensation expenses and rent termination costs due to the ILFC Transaction and \$49.3 million of restructuring expenses related to the downsizing of AeroTurbine, compared to the year ended December 31, 2014, which consisted of \$148.8 million of banking fees, professional fees and severance and other compensation expenses due to the ILFC Transaction.
+Our transaction, integration and restructuring related expenses decreased by \$89.9 million, or 60%, to \$58.9 million during the year ended December 31, 2015 from \$148.8 million during the year ended December 31, 2014.
+During the year ended December 31, 2015, our transaction, integration and restructuring related expenses consisted of \$9.6 million of severance and other compensation expenses and rent termination costs due to the ILFC Transaction and \$49.3 million of restructuring expenses related to the downsizing of AeroTurbine (see Note 26-AeroTurbine restructuring), as compared to the year ended December 31, 2014, which consisted of \$148.8 million of banking fees, professional fees and severance and other compensation expenses due to the ILFC Transaction.

 Selling, general and administrative expenses.
-Our selling, general and administrative expenses increased by \$81.4 million, or 27%, to \$381.3 million during the year ended December 31, 2015 from \$299.9 million during the year ended December 31, 2014.
+Our selling, general and administrative expenses increased by \$81.4 million, or 27%, to \$381.4 million during the year ended December 31, 2015 from \$300.0 million during the year ended December 31, 2014.
 The increase was primarily due to higher personnel expenses as a result of the ILFC Transaction and higher share-based compensation expense.